devsavage/savagecraft-master/README.md

-SavageCraft v7 is now in pre-release!
+SavageCraft v7 is now in Beta!
 ===========